66hh/EvilDecompiler/ReadMe.md

 add // Stack updates to ["0 + 1"]
 put_loc1 // Pop the value from the stack and generate the statement "loc1 = 0 + 1";
 ```

+# Warning
+This decompiler is still in an experimental version, please do not use it in production environments.

+# License
+This software is released under the AGPL3.0.